 before earning their associate's degree

-A report in the Tufts Daily
+Furthermore, a report in Tufts Daily

-The Misconception about "Students"
+The Misconception About "Students"

 Students that do attend community college right after high school often need remedial assistance to prepare them for the rigors of postsecondary schooling.
-As many as 60% of first-year students at community colleges need some sort of remediation
+According to the Center on International Education Benchmarking